From observations to complexity of quantum states via unsupervised learning

-\paragraph{Discussion.} We have introduced an unsupervised learning approach that reveals information about the existence of effective low dimensional descriptions of many-body quantum states.
+\paragraph{Discussion.} We have introduced an unsupervised learning approach that reveals information about the existence of effective low-dimensional descriptions of many-body quantum states.
 Although no domain knowledge is provided during optimization, we showed for some examples how physical information can be extracted from the trained autoencoders.
-In that sense our results constitute a step towards interpretable machine learning of physics.
+In that sense, our results constitute a step towards interpretable machine learning of physics.

+An alternative to our approach is the analysis of the intrinsic dimension of the data sets \cite{wold87,borg05,balasubramanian02,van08,mcinnes18,levina04,campadelli15,facco17,mendes20,lopez18,turkeshi21,aiman21}.
+In the SM \cite{SM} we include a corresponding analysis of our data as reference.
+While the results are consistent, the autoencoder method seems more robust, and it has the advantage to reveal further information beyond the minimal number of independent variables.

 Autoencoders could be used, for example, to detect GGEs in weakly open trapped-ions setups \cite{reiter19}.
 Natural extensions of the present work could be the investigations of Floquet prethermal plateaus and of thermalization in strongly disordered many-body systems.
-Our method would complement the recent proposal to use supervised or confusion learning based on observations from cold atom experiments \cite{bohrdt2020} by directly indicating the effective dimension, a key characteristic to distinguish thermal from non-thermal states.
+Our method could complement the recent proposal to use supervised or confusion learning based on observations from cold atom experiments \cite{bohrdt2020}.
 In the SM \cite{SM}, we give first evidence that autoencoders can be used for noise-type recognition, relevant for quantum error correction, which opens another exciting direction.
 Finally, interesting questions to explore are the possibility of learning with incomplete or imperfect observations.
 In that regard, refinements of the deep learning model might be required, e.g., the utilization of variational autoencoders for resilience against noise \cite{diederik2019}.